 Application review begins January 15 for TA/RA support.
 To have the best chance for support, all applications should be completed by January 15.
 Applications will be considered after this date but will be given lower priority.
 Self-funded, scholarship/fellowship, and International Applications must be completed by March 15.

-Lindahl Ph.D.
-Scholarships: The University of Alabama, Department of Geological Sciences seeks Ph.D. students with specializations that complement faculty research interests.
-Exceptional students will receive Research or Teaching Assistantships and a Lindahl Scholarship totaling $22,000 for a nine month appointment, and the cost of non-resident tuition is covered.
-Funding is renewable for 4 years if expectations are met.
-Other fellowships are available from the Graduate School.
-Further details are at http://www.geo.ua.edu/.
-Applicants should contact Dr. Robinson (firstname.lastname@example.org) to express interest.
-Review of applications for Fall 2017 admission will begin January 15, 2017.
+Lindahl Ph.D. and M.S.
+Scholarships: The University of Alabama, Department of Geological Sciences seeks highly qualified Ph.D. and M.S. students with specializations in topics that complement faculty research interests.
+Exceptional Ph.D. students will receive Research or Teaching Assistantships and a Lindahl Scholarship totaling $22,000 for a nine-month appointment.
+The University of Alabama covers the cost of non-resident tuition and fee waivers.
+Funding is renewable for at least 4 years if expectations are met.
+The Department of Geological Sciences also offers M.S.
+Research or Teaching Assistantships and a Lindahl Scholarship totaling $20,000 for a nine-month appointment.
+The University of Alabama covers the cost of non-resident tuition and fee waivers.
+Funding is renewable for at least 2 years if expectations are met.
+Details of additional financial support options, including the Graduate Council Fellowship and McNair Graduate Fellowship are listed at http://graduate.ua.edu/financial/index.html.
+Applicants will automatically be considered for these opportunities when applying to The University of Alabama’s Graduate School (http://graduate.ua.edu/).
+Applicants must contact potential advisors directly (see http://geo.ua.edu/faculty-staff/) to ensure that research interests are aligned.
+Review of applications for Fall 2018 admission will begin January 15, 2018.

 For More Information